drewcrawford/drewcrawford.github.io/rust/index.md

 error: aborting due to 7 previous errors
 ```

+I am sorry to report, one of the big annoyances of Rust is dealing with these long impenetrable novels the compiler writes us about what is wrong with our code.
 Where do we even start?

 Well, the first place we start is making test mutable, to avoid the error `test.rs:17:5: 17:9 error: cannot borrow immutable local variable 'test' as mutable`.